To analyze data in Displayr, you need to:

 Copy and paste as a table

-Tables of data can be copied and pasted from other apps directly into Displayr.
-For example, you can copy and paste from Excel.
-When data is added this way, you can perform basic calculations and visualizations, but many standard analyses are not available (e.g., code, rather than drag and drop, is required to create a crosstab).
+Tables of data can be copied and pasted from other apps (such as Excel) directly into Displayr.
+These can be tables of raw data, a table of aggregated data (such as a summary table), or any sort of information in table format.
+You can create a standalone table on the Page through Table > Paste or Enter Table and the Paste or type data button.
+Many visualizations also have a Paste or type data button inside their object inspector where you can paste in your table of data to plot directly into the visualization.
+When data is added by pasting in, you can use it in other outputs, but many standard analyses are not available (e.g., our built-in stat testing).
 Consequently, if importing an entire data set, it is usually preferable to do so by adding the data set (see the previous section), rather than pasting.

 Once you have the data in Displayr, the next step is to Check Your Data.